sellicott/DSP-FFMpeg-Reverb/README.md

 it back.

-One gotcha is that since the files are typically stereo left and right samples are interleaved.
+One gotcha is that since the files are typically stereo left and right samples are interleaved. this means that each buffer should be twice as long as designed, then every other index is used.
+For example to implement a 2nd order filter a buffer with a length of 6 is needed then indexes 0, 2,and 4 will be used.

+The filter should be implemented in the do_filtering() function.

 Decoded samples are always in the same format:
 * linear PCM;